schoko11/KEKO-WEB/README.md

 This is a design draft!
 Any real functionality is not implemented yet.
 The midi Connection should be done with bluetooth(i use a cme widi pro), so this should be useable with android!

+On Startup there is a Dialog requesting Midi in and Out connection.
+The information is stored in the browser via localstorage (midi in: KEKO_MIDI_IN, midi out: KEKO_MIDI_OUT).
+The midi connection Dialog can be updated any time when pressing "settings" -> set midi

 When pressing an Fx button there is a dual functionality:

 Long press brings up the offcanvas element (selecting an fx or setting it off)